Radiotherapy is a common treatment for brain and spinal cord tumours. It uses high energy x-rays to destroy cancer cells.

 Stereotactic radiotherapy is a type of external radiotherapy.
 Some people may have a very high dose of stereotactic radiotherapy over one treatment.
 This is called radiosurgery.

-Radiotherapy to the brain can cause side effects such as tiredness and hair loss.
-Find out more about these side effects and how to cope.
+Radiotherapy to the brain and spinal cord can cause side effects.
+These include tiredness and hair loss.